Modernly designed loft bathroom in Old Whittington

 Child's room in the loft in Old Whittington

-Play room in the loft in Old Whittington
+Bathroom in the loft in Old Whittington

 If the answer is yes, then a loft conversion could absolutely be for you!

 It’s a problem many house owners face eventually.
-A house that once provided sufficient space for your growing household unexpectedly seems frustratingly modest.
+A home that once provided sufficient space for your growing household unexpectedly seems frustratingly modest.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

 Despite how desperate you are for extra living space, weighing up the expenses of a home relocation can be off-putting.
 Stamp duty, legal charges, surveys and more might total up to a few thousand pounds, and it’s money you won’t get back.
 There are other factors to consider too, not least your psychological connection to your home and the possibility of children changing schools.